The Easiest Pumpkin Keto Cookies

 This baking tip applies to either homemade pumpkin puree or pure canned pumpkin, which can be also be a bit soupy sometimes.

-It’s very simple to do: just create a “pumpkin blotting pad” by folding some paper towels (or a clean cloth) at the bottom of a bowl.
-Or, you can put the paper or cloth at the bottom of a sieve, and then rest the sieve on the rim of a larger bowl, for better drainage.
+Create a pumpkin blotting pad by folding some paper towels (or a clean cloth) at the bottom of a bowl, or at the bottom of a sieve placed over the rim of a larger bowl, for better drainage.

-Rest the pumpkin puree on top of the paper/cloth.
+Spoon the pumpkin puree onto the paper / cloth.
 The excess liquid will slowly be absorbed into it, which will get you a thicker pumpkin puree.

-The time it takes varies, but if you want to prepare it on the day before to be sure that most water has been drained away you can leave the pumpkin puree blotting in the fridge over night.
-There’s no issue in using the cold blotted pumpkin puree straight from the fridge to mix the cookies.
+The time it takes varies, but if you want to prepare it on the day before making the protein cookies to be sure that most water has been drained away you can leave the pumpkin puree blotting in the fridge over night.

 A pile of soft pumpkin keto cookies, with a bitten off cookie at the top.